sagnik89/ctf-writeups/forensicsInCTFs_playlist/README.md

 Each folder contains the resources for the corresponding challenge and solution.
 This is a picoGYM playlist.

+Note: Download the disk files yourself from the website, if you want to follow along
 ---

 ## Forensics I